This chapter of our documentation is still in beta. We welcome feedback, corrections,

 As a remediator, you will need to balance the need to respect the editor’s initial

-offered by LEMDO’s TEI encoding practices to clarify and improve their work.
-In some
+in time, with the opportunities offered by LEMDO’s TEI encoding practices to clarify

-cases, LEMDO asks you, the remediator, to be more precise than the editor could be.
+and improve their work.
+In some cases, LEMDO asks you, the remediator, to be more

-Most cases are straightforward for skilled readers of texts (a job requirement for
+precise than the editor could be.
+Most cases are straightforward for skilled readers

-LEMDO remediators).
-In other cases, you will need to ask for help from someone with
+of texts (a job requirement for LEMDO remediators).
+In other cases, you will need

-better knowledge of the edition and the work being edited.
+to ask for help from someone with better knowledge of the edition and the work being

 If the editor is still active in the profession and willing to help, we will be able

-for triage and forwarding.
+manager first for triage and forwarding.

 If we are not able to call upon the editor, then the anthology lead(s) will answer

 questions for us.
-In some cases, the LEMDO director will make a judgement call.
+In some cases, the LEMDO director (who is an editor herself and

-keep in mind that you are remediating someone else’s scholarly work.
+in mind that you are remediating someone else’s scholarly work.

-In some cases, the remediator makes such significant contributions and corrections
+student) makes such significant contributions and corrections to the edition that

-to the edition that they come to play the role of remediating editor.
-The LEMDO director
+they come to play the role of remediating editor.
+Remediators have become remediating

-was never checked or corrected by an editor and the remediator takes on a critically
+semi-diplomatic transcription was never checked or corrected by an editor and the

-significant role, or (3) the original editor empowers the remediator to take on a
+remediator takes on a critically significant role, or (3) the original editor empowers

-Adding your Responsibility Statement
+Adding your Change Elements

 <teiHeader>

-work of checking the metadata in the
+.
+The work of checking the metadata in the

 <teiHeader>